filamentphp/filament/packages/forms/docs/03-fields/01-getting-started.md

     ->dehydrated()
 ```

-Please note that if you choose to dehydrate the field, a skilled user could still edit the field's value by manipulating Livewire's JavaScript.
+> If you choose to dehydrate the field, a skilled user could still edit the field's value by manipulating Livewire's JavaScript.

 ### Hiding a field